 1. MEMBERS

-1.1 The Management Committee will be jointly chaired by a representative of the wastewater program of Environment and Climate Change Canada for Canada and by the Executive Director of the Environmental and Municipal Management Services Division of the Water Security Agency for Saskatchewan.
+1.1.
+The Management Committee will be chaired by a representative of the Wastewater Section of Environment and Climate Change Canada.

-1.2 The Management Committee will include an equal number of representatives from Canada and Saskatchewan, and include one representative responsible for the ERRIS, one representative from the enforcement office of Environment and Climate Change Canada, one enforcement coordination representative from the Water Security Agency, and one representative from the Saskatchewan Ministry of Environment, appointed respectively by the Parties.
+1.2.
+The Management Committee will include representatives from Canada and Saskatchewan, and include at least one representative responsible for ERRIS, one representative from the enforcement’s Saskatchewan Operations Team of Environment and Climate Change Canada, one enforcement coordination representative from the Water Security Agency, appointed respectively by the Parties.

 2. RESPONSIBILITIES